 Not yet.
 NMPA is not following MDSAP.
 But as China is more harmonized with international standards, it may consider joining MDSAP in the future.

-For IVD, if suppliers of major materials such as antigens and antibodies, certificate modification should be done by submitting the research data of the main materials after change, the performance evaluation data, the clinical data, the product technical requirements and IFU before and after the change and etc.
+For IVD, if suppliers of major materials such as antigens and antibodies, certificate modification should be done by submitting the research data of the main materials after the change, the performance evaluation data, the clinical data, the product technical requirements, and IFU before and after the change and etc.

-For the change of other suppliers, ChinaMed Device will make an assessment to identify if you need make modification or not, which is a part of our post-market surveillance service.
+For the change of other suppliers, ChinaMed Device will make an assessment to identify if you need to make modifications or not, which is a part of our post-market surveillance service.

-In addition, certificate modification should be done not only for manufacturer residence, but also for facility site movement.
-For facility site movement, some documents should be submitted including the upgraded quality management system, the new performance evaluation data at the new site and the upgraded IFU and label template etc. China Med Device will help our clients compliant to China regulations during your post market activities.
+In addition, certificate modification should be done not only for manufacturer residences but also for the facility site movement.
+For facility site movement, some documents should be submitted including the upgraded quality management system, the new performance evaluation data at the new site, and the upgraded IFU and label template, etc. China Med Device will help our clients comply with China regulations during your post-market activities.